neurodivergence/neurodivergence/README.md

 bipolar II comorbid bpd

 dni:
-- spiritualwhiteout or his friends, i don't like you guys im sorry. i don't wanna be hoovered and discarded again
+- spiritualwhiteout or his friends, i don't like you guys im sorry. i don't wanna be hoovered and discarded again. i could vent mistreatment he did to me if you want

 > anyways check out my art